Theodora (Handel): Productions

 The 1996 production by William Christie with the Orchestra of the Age of Enlightenment and the Glyndebourne Festival Chorus, produced by Peter Sellars, was described as a "landmark".
 Dawn Upshaw sang Theodora, David Daniels sang Didymus, and the execution of each lead character was set "on a gurney in a Texas military hospital awaiting execution" by lethal injection.
+Lorraine Hunt Lieberson sang Irene.
 A DVD of the production was available from the Glyndebourne online shop.

 In 2022, the Royal Opera House in London staged its first production since the 1750 premiere.
 Directed by Katie Mitchell, the production was set in "an alternative modern-day reality".